trychlos/pwix-field/README.md

     Returns a columns specification suitable to [Forms](https://github.com/trychlos/pwix-forms/) setup.

-    A field which have a `form = false` key/value pair is ignored when building the schema.
+    A field which have a `form = false` key/value pair is ignored when building the fields definition.

+    All `Field.Def` definitions are considered when building the forms definition, unless:

+    - no `name` is set

+    - or a `form = false` key/value pair is specified.

+    If none of the two above conditions are met, then the method returns at least an empty object.

 - `Field.Def.toHelp()`

     Extract and returns the help data, which may be an empty object.

+    All `Field.Def` definitions are considered when building the help data, unless:

+    - no `name` is set

-    A field which have a `help = false` key/value pair is ignored when building the help data.
+    - or a `help = false` key/value pair is specified.

+    If none of the two above conditions are met, then the method returns at least an empty object.

 - `Field.Def.toTabular()`